 Your nearest primary stroke center is here to fight back.

 Two million brain cells are lost each minute during an ischemic stroke.
-Fortunately, the closest Brain Attack Center is located at Florida Hospital Kissimmee where an elite team is standing by.
+Fortunately, the closest Primary Stroke Center is located at Winter Park Memorial Hospital where an elite team is standing by.

-Florida Hospital Kissimmee is proud to be recognized as a Primary Stroke Center.
+Winter Park Memorial Hospital is proud to be recognized as a designated Primary Stroke Center by the Agency for Healthcare Administration (ACHA).
 According to the American Stroke Association, a Primary Stroke Center is defined as “a hospital-based center that stabilizes and provides emergent care to acute stroke patients, transfers patients to a Comprehensive Stroke Center or admits patients and provides further care depending on the patient’s needs and the center’s capabilities.”

 - Sudden numbness or weakness of the face, arm or leg, especially on one side of the body.